tsduck/tsduck/scripts/README.txt

   all versions of Visual Studio to avoid multiple versions of the same project.
   These files are also valid MSBuild project files.
-The software may be built either using MSBuild (see build.ps1) or using the tsduck.sln solution file in the Visual Studio GUI.
+The software may be built either using MSBuild (see build.ps1) or using the tsduck.sln solution file in the Visual Studio IDE.

 - tsduck.rc : The Microsoft resource file which is used to build the various TSDuck executables.